 The FHA requires participants to meet with an approved HECM Counseling Agency before applying for a reverse mortgage.
 This counseling is low-cost or free.

 A reverse mortgage could have a potential impact on the borrower qualifying for means-tested government programs like Medicaid or Supplemental Security Income, especially when the disbursement is taken as a lump sum.

-Lenders charge loan origination and other fees.
+Lenders charge a loan origination and other fees.
 The loans usually have variable interest rates tied to short-term indexes like the London Interbank Offered Rate (LIBOR).
 Interest cannot be written off until the loan is repaid.
 Debt increases as the equity in the home is depleted.
 Fewer assets are available to leave to the borrower’s heirs.
-Participants must still pay utilities, homeowners insurance and property taxes.
+Participants must still pay utilities, homeowners insurance, and property taxes.

-Prior to your mandated counseling session, prepare a budget and a list of questions.
+Before your mandated counseling session, prepare a budget and a list of questions.
 Don’t sign anything until you fully understand it.
 A reverse mortgage could potentially make a big difference in how comfortably you live during your senior years.

 Paul is a freelance writer for MyBankTracker.com who focuses on homeownership and money issues.
 He is an expert in mortgages and real estate.